 Dividing progenitor cells were labeled using injections of EdU on Days 0, 1, and 3, and tissues were collected on Day 4.
 Whole-mount keratin-8 and EdU staining of fungiform taste buds revealed that EdU-labeled cells were present both within and outside of the taste buds (Figure 5A–C).
 Individual EdU+/keratin-8+ cells (teal and yellow) and EdU+/keratin-8– nuclei (purple and magenta) were segmented (Figure 5B,C).
 The dark blue cell shown was keratin-8+ and had an elongated shape consistent with mature taste-transducing cells.
 These surfaces are shown with the taste bud oriented from pore-to-base (Figure 5B) and along the long axis of the taste bud (Figure 5C).
 Each structure could be viewed in individual optical slices by masking the fluorescence within each structure (Figure 5D–F).
 The magenta and purple nuclei are outside of the keratin-8+ border of the taste bud indicated by the white-dotted outline (Figure 5D,E).
 The yellow, teal, and blue cells were within the taste bud (Figure 5D–F).
 Individual taste-transducing cells could be reconstructed using pixel-based imaging software of either Car4 labeling (Figure 6A–C) or PLCβ2 labeling (Figure 6D–F).
-A pixel-based imaging software was be used to measure the closest proximity between cells revealed that the Car4+ cell in Figure 6B was within 200 nm of a single PLCβ2+ cell (Figure 6G, green).
-The area where the cells were within 200 nm of each other is shown in white (Figure 6G) and indicated by a white arrow.
+A pixel-based imaging software was be used to measure the closest proximity between cells revealed that the a Car4+ cell (same cell as shown in Figure 6B) was within 200 nm of a single PLCβ2+ cell (Figure 6G, green).
+The area where the cells were within 200 nm of each other is shown in white (Figure 6G) and indicated by white arrows.
 The next closest cell was more than 200 nm away and is shown in yellow in Figure 6H,I in two different orientations.
-The white areas show where cells were further than 200 nm away from each other (indicated by arrows).
 Figure 7 demonstrates the isolation and analysis of the innervation terminating within the papilla (but outside the taste bud) and includes its distribution around the taste bud and its distance from the epithelium.

 FIGURE AND TABLE LEGENDS: